-Other girls wear different gear every weekend ‘plurality of selves’.
-They really need to make their minds up about who they really are.
+Other girls wear different gear every weekend: ‘plurality of selves’.
+Critiques say they really need to make their minds up about who they really are.

 The political stand of inclusiveness and equality doesn’t mean there aren’t extreme right-wing, racist views among some goths, including some high profile goth influencers.
 Before he killed himself, Ian Curtis of Joy Division voted conservative and was sometimes openly racist.
-Although the whiteness most often associated with goth subculture is most often depicting the pallor of a dead person, it might also be interpreted by some as emphasising whiteness.
+Although the whiteness most often associated with goth subculture is most often depicting the pallor of a dead person, some may see this as emphasising whiteness.

 WHAT DO GOTHS LIKE?